MikeyBronowski/mikeybronowski.github.io/_posts/2024-12-13-festive-tech-calendar-2024-new-t-sql-functions.md

 Microsoft releases the classic SQL Server every couple of years, with some functionality added through regular updates.
 On the other hand, the SQL Server offering in Azure (Azure SQL Database and Managed Instance) receives the latest features earlier.

-This post highlights some of the T-SQL functions currently available in Azure SQL but not yet on-premises.
+This post highlights some of the T-SQL functions currently available in Azure SQL but not yet in classic SQL Server.
 However, with the [recent announcement of SQL Server 2025](https://www.microsoft.com/en-us/sql-server/blog/2024/11/19/announcing-microsoft-sql-server-2025-apply-for-the-preview-for-the-enterprise-ai-ready-database/), this might change next year.
 Keep in mind that some of these functions are in preview, so their behavior might evolve as they reach general availability.

 # `UNISTR()` and `||` (String concatenation)